mocdaniel/k8s-primer/docs/workloads/deployments/update.md

     Let's edit our deployment to change the image version and add a label!

-    1. Edit the `small-httpd` deployment manifest to change the image version to `httpd:buster` and add a `type` label to all pods of the deployment!
+    1. Edit the `podinfo` deployment manifest to change the image version to `stefanprodan/podinfo:6.4.1` and add a `type` label to all pods of the deployment!
+Don't forget to adjust the `replicas` field as well, or your changes from the last lab will be lost!

     2. Apply the changes to your deployment using `kubectl apply`!